 I got my start in journalism covering city government in Santa Rosa, California, back in the mid-80s when it was just north of 50,000 population.
 With some of the prettiest land on earth just an hour’s drive from San Francisco but available at approximately half the cost, it was destined for a land use and population boom, and so it occurred.
 (2020 population: 178,000.)

-I sat many long nights at planning commission and city council meetings back then, one contentious battle after another playing out between evil developers and righteous neighborhood activists bedecked in colorful t-shirts sloganing the local decision-makers to “STOP XYZ-Woods!” or whatever the developers had dubbed their project that rarely resembled a true woods and usually entailed removal of any trees that would have defined it.
+I sat many long nights at planning commission and city council meetings back then, one contentious battle after another playing out between evil developers and righteous neighborhood activists bedecked in colorful t-shirts sloganing the local decision-makers to “STOP XYZ-Woods!” or whatever the developers had dubbed their project that rarely resembled a true woods and usually entailed removal of any trees that would have defined it as such.

 Nevertheless, I use the adjectives “evil” and “righteous” above not in an objective sense, but only to underscore the overwhelmingly common NIMBY (“Not in my backyard”) narrative that got attached to most every story about urban and suburban growth then, and which largely persists to this day.
 Conjured usually by educated, socially and environmentally conscious activists, it goes something like this: